Governing Body for Padestrianism in Western Australia

 In 1985, Athletics Australia reached agreement with the Australian Athletics Confederation (which is the national organisation whose members are the various State Athletic Leagues) for Open Athletics – that agreement was to relax the amateur rules to allow “pro” runners to run in amateur competitions.
 That agreement is also a recognition that Pro Running events are conducted exclusively by the State Athletic Leagues.

 The West Coast Athletics League (Inc.) was established in 1987 after the ruling to allow amateurs to run with professionals was announced.
-Doug Wenn was the inaugural President with Hugh ‘Bay’ Winning appointed inaugural handicapper.
+Lawrence Frederick Fitzgerald was the inaugural President (Rolf Isak Stene – Vice President) with Douglas William Wenn as Executive Officer and Hugh ‘Bay’ Winning appointed inaugural handicapper.
 By the 1990’s WCAL held more than 12 professional meetings throughout the state including Port Hedland, Kalgoorlie, Yorke, Mandurah, Northam, Bunbury, Mullewa & Dardenup.
 As well as metropolitan races such as the Austin Robertson Gift, Kelmscott & Midland.
 And educational centre’s Mazanod College and Mandurah Senior High School.

 By 2009, the WCAL professional circuit had withered away down to only 2 meetings in the state.
 And it was decided by the committee it would be best to hand over the administration and running of the professional events (for a trial period of 2 years) to the amateur body of athletics in Western Australia, Athletics WA.
 Unfortunately, by the end of 2011 Athletics WA decided they would not continue to organise the running of the professional events anymore.